Make Believe It's Your First Time: Solo rendition

 Between 1979 and 1980, Karen Carpenter went to New York to record a solo album with Phil Ramone as producer.
-"Make Believe It's Your First Time" was one of twenty songs recorded.
+"Make Believe It's Your First Time" was one of twenty songs recorded and features only a piano, bass and drums as her accompaniment.

 This version was ultimately shelved until 1996, with the release of her eponymous album, Karen Carpenter.
-Karen's solo version is far more subdued with only a piano, bass and drums as her accompaniment.
+The song was also released as a single in Japan.

 Voice of the Heart rendition

 The Carpenters recorded this version of "Make Believe It's Your First Time" for their 1981 album Made in America.
 The song, like Karen's solo version, went unreleased in her lifetime and was not included on the album.

 After Karen's death in 1983, the song was placed on the Carpenters' next album, Voice of the Heart, and was released as a single.
-Richard Carpenter's arrangement uses far more instrumentation, adds a bridge written specifically for this version, key modulation during the last chorus, and the inclusion of background vocals.
+Richard Carpenter's arrangement uses far more instrumentation in comparison to Karen's solo version, adds a bridge written specifically for this version, key modulation during the last chorus, and the inclusion of background vocals.